updated Dec 28, 2020

 - As always, if caregivers have even a suspicion of illness they will not go into your home.

-All this being said, we want to be realistic about the chance that there may be service interruptions as more cases and exposure sites are identified.
+All this being said, we want to be realistic about the chance that there may be service interruptions to keep staff, families and our precious newborns safe.
 At this time we have zero exposure and no reason to expect any interruption, but as this is an unprecedented situation, we want to manage expectations as best we can.
-We will do our very best to maintain continuity of care and will keep in communication.
+We will do our very best to maintain continuity of care and keep in communication.